Pirates vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- When it comes to the total, the Pirates and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the over/under, the Pirates and their opponents are 5-5-0 in their previous 10 games.

-- The Pirates have covered the runline in the two of their previous 10 games that had a set runline.
+- The Pirates have covered the runline in all of their previous 10 games (two of those contests had a runline.

 Pirates Betting Records & Stats

-- The Pirates have been victorious in 17, or 45.9%, of the 37 contests they have been chosen as underdogs in this season.
+- The Pirates have been chosen as underdogs in 38 games this year and have walked away with the win 17 times (44.7%) in those games.

-- Pittsburgh has played as an underdog of +180 or more twice this season and split those games.
+- Pittsburgh has a record of 7-10, a 41.2% win rate, when it's set as an underdog of +125 or more by bookmakers this season.

-- The moneyline set for this matchup implies the Pirates have a 35.7% chance of walking away with the win.
+- The moneyline set for this matchup implies the Pirates have a 44.4% chance of coming away with a victory in the contest.

-- Pittsburgh and its opponents have gone over the total this season in 24 of its 50 opportunities.
+- So far this season, Pittsburgh and its opponents have hit the over in 24 of its 51 games with a total.

 - The Pirates have won every one of their three games against the spread this season.